 Conditional Access Table (CAT)

 Conditional Access Table.
 A table that relates the entitlement management message ( EMM) data streams to the conditional access ( CA) vendor(s) managing the decoder base.

 A Control Word (CW) is a data package containing the coded key for the coding algorithm of your smart card.

-A 3 digit code, used to inform the CAM/receiver which group of channels should be validated.
+A 3-digit code is used to inform the CAM/receiver which group of channels should be validated.

-You can regard Crd files as a kind of macro files.
+You can regard Crd files as a kind of macro file.
 They contain command strings, used to update your smart card.

 A form of interference caused by the modulation of one carrier affecting that of another signal.
 It can be caused by overloading an amplifier as well as by signal imbalances at the headend.

 Term to describe signals of the opposite polarity to another being transmitted and received.
 Cross-polarization discrimination refers to the ability of a feed to detect one polarity and reject the signals having the opposite sense of polarity